hbc/dc_2016_04/lessons/03_loops_and_scripts.md

 1. Tell us what is our current working directory
 2. Lists the contents of the directory

-First let's move into the `unix_lesson` directory and open a new file using `vim`:
+First let's move into the `unix_lesson` directory and open a new file using `nano`:

 	$ cd ~/ngs_course/unix_lesson
-	$ vim listing.sh
+	$ nano listing.sh

-Change to insert mode, then type in the following lines in the `listing.sh` file:
+Type in the following lines in the `listing.sh` file:

 	echo "Your current working directory is:"
 	pwd